-Fundamentals 3 Credits This theory/lab course is designed as an introductory hands-on approach to the fundamentals of information technology (IT).
-Topics throughout the course are designed to develop the technical skills and knowledge needed to support modern information technology infrastructure, computing devices and information systems.
-Topics include computer applications, system hardware, portable devices, data storage and sharing, setting up and configuring Apple and Windows systems, configuring, and supporting mobile devices, managing file systems, managing application software, configuring network and Internet connectivity, IT security and threat management, databases, and software development.
-During this course, students are required to take CompTIA's ITF+ (IT Fundamentals+) professional certification exam and the IT Professionals Pro certification.
+Fundamentals ......
+3 Credits This theory/lab course is designed as an introductory hands-on approach to the fundamentals of informationtechnology (IT).
+The course presents a broad look at information technology, information systems, and computer science.
+Topics throughout the course are designed to develop the technical skills and knowledge needed to support modern information technology infrastructure, computing devices and informationsystems.
+Topics include Information Technology (IT) concepts and terminology, information system infrastructure, applications and software, software development, database fundamentals, and network security.
+Career paths in information technology will be researched and investigated.
+This course prepares students for the following nationally recognized professional certifications: (1) TestOut IT Fundamentals Pro.
+(2) CompTIA's ITF+ (IT Fundamentals+) Taking both certification exams are a required component of this course.
+Prerequisite: ETC101.

-ETC113 Electrical Circuits I 3 Credits

-This theory/lab course will provide students with a foundation in electrical circuits using steady state direct current (DC) voltage sources.
-Topics to be covered include engineering notation, electrical units of measure, electrical components, Ohm's law, circuit analysis, and circuit theorems.
+ETC113 Electrical Circuits I ......
+3 Credits This lecture/lab course is designed to provide students with a foundation in electrical circuits using the steady state direct current (DC) voltage source.
+Topics include engineering notation, electrical units of measure, electrical components, Ohm's law, circuit analysis, and circuit theorems.
 Circuit analysis techniques along with the use of the scientific calculator will be stressed throughout the course.
-The lab component of this course is designed to reinforce theory by providing hands-on applications through a series of related lab projects.
-Students will build, test, measure, and troubleshoot electrical circuits wired in series, parallel, and combinational configurations.
-Electronic test and measurement equipment such as digital multi-meters (DMM), variable DC power supplies, and proto-boards will be used throughout the course.
+The laboratory component of this course is designed to reinforce theory through a series of hands-on lab projects.
+Students will build, calculate, test, and measure direct current (DC) circuits which include resistors, inductors, and capacitors.
+Electronic test and measurement equipment such as the digital multi-meters (DMM), variable DC power supply and resistor-inductor-capacitor analyzer.
+Printed circuit boards designed specifically for this course will be used throughout the semester.
 Co-requisite: MAT114.

-ETC114 Electrical Circuits II 3 Credits This theory/lab course is a continuation of Electrical Circuits I that will provide students with a foundation in electrical circuits using sinusoidal alternating current (AC) voltage sources.
-Topics to be covered include AC sine-wave analysis, time-frequency waveform analysis, inductors, capacitors, transformers, resistivecapacitive-inductive (RLC) circuit analysis, resonant RLC circuits, electronic filters, and poly-phase electrical systems.
-The lab component of this course is designed to reinforce theory by providing hands-on applications through a series of related lab projects.
-Students will build, test, measure, and troubleshoot electrical circuits using inductors, capacitors, resistors and transformers.
-Electronic test and measurement equipment such as the dual trace oscilloscope, function generator, digital multimeter (DMM), capacitor/inductor analyzer, and protoboard will be used throughout the course.
+ETC114 Electrical Circuits II ......
+3 Credits This lecture/lab course is a continuation of Electrical Circuits I. This course is designed to provide students with a foundation in electrical components, circuits, and systems using the alternating current (AC) voltage source.
+Topics include sine-wave analysis, time and frequency domain waveform analysis, inductors and capacitors reactive response, transformers, resistivecapacitive-inductive (RLC) circuits RLC circuits, electronic filters, RLC bandpass, and electrical power system analysis.
+The laboratory component of this course is designed to reinforce theory through a series of hands-on projects.
+Students will build, calculate, test, and measure, and measure alternating current (AC) circuits which include resistors, inductors, capacitors, and transformers.
+Electronic test and measurement equipment such as the, digital multi- meter (DMM), function generator, digital storage oscilloscope and resistor-inductor-capacitor analyzer.
+Printed circuit boards designed specifically for this course will be used throughout the semester.
 Prerequisite: ETC113; Co-requisite: MAT214.

-ETC119 Digital Systems W/C Programming ...
+ETC119 Digital Systems W/C Programming....
 3 Credits

-This lecture/laboratory course will introduce students to digital concepts, numbering systems, digital circuits, and systems.
-The C programming language is developed as the coding platform for the microcontroller, combining both software and hardware of digital systems into the course.
-The laboratory component of this course requires students to build, connect, control, and troubleshoot external digital circuits using the PIC microcontroller engineering platform combined with the C programming language in a variety of challenging applications.
-Electronic test and measurement equipment such as the digital storage oscilloscope, logic analyzer, function generator, digital logic probe, digital multi-meter (DMM), variable DC power supply, and proto-board are used throughout the course.
-Prerequisite: ETC113 and ETC110.
+This lecture/laboratory course is designed to introduce students to digital systems including binary and hexadecimal numbering systems, digital circuits, and digital systems.
+The C programming language is developed throughout the course as the programming platform for the microcontroller, combining both software and hardware of digital systems into the course.
+The laboratory component of this course is designed to reinforce theory through a series of hands-on lab projects.
+Students will build, configure, and develop program code for a number of external digital circuits using the PIC microcontroller platform.
+Electronic test and measurement equipment such as the digital storage oscilloscope, logic analyzer, digital logic probe, function generator and digital multi-meter (DMM) are used throughout the course.
+Prerequisite: ETC113 and ETC110, ETC114, and ETC125.